 Andrew was a reluctant Chef in the early days of his career.
 He stepped in his first kitchen just to earn enough money to support his music, but his dreams of touring the world as a rock guitarist eventually made way to a new career direction in food.

 Andrew is always keen to challenge perceptions and although he has the look and reputation for cooking with meat and BBQ he became known for creating daintier dishes championing vegetables at Brunswick House, where he was Chef Director for several years.
-Andrew is now Chef Director of London restaurant St Leonards, which opened in 2018 with great anticipation and support from the London restaurant critics.
+Andrew also became Chef Director of London restaurant St Leonards, which opened in 2018 with great anticipation and support from the London restaurant critics.
 His menu had a fire and ice theme with an ice bar for raw fish, and open-hearth fire and spit for cooking meat and vegetables.
 In 2021, Andrew has taken on a new project which will see him heading up the restaurant at the new Hertford House Hotel.
 The Hotel is a beautifully restored Georgian Townhouse and unique hideaway in the heart of Hertford with an exciting food offering from Andrew.

 In 2019, Andrew was honoured to receive the Innovation Award at the Craft Guild of Chef’s Awards.
 He was particularly humbled as it was the only award of the night which was voted for at the event by other attending professional chefs that Andrew greatly admires.